Employment of same-sex attracted teachers in schools

 The tension between control over what kind of person is employed as a teacher, and the availability of teachers has a long history.
 One example dates from as late as the 1960s.
 From the 1870s, married women were usually barred from permanent employment in public education systems (discrimination on the grounds of marital status), but with the post-World War II baby boom, their labour became essential in the staffing of schools.
 This brought an end to the privileging of unmarried women for teacher employment that had lasted from the 1870s to the 1970s.

-From the 1840s, National, non-denominational, then public schools in each colony, and then states after 1901, may not have had religious tests for the employment of teachers, but they certainly had regulations that demanded respectability, good character and obedience to their employers.
+From the 1840s, National, non-denominational, then public schools in each colony, and then States after 1901, may not have had religious tests for the employment of teachers, but they certainly had regulations that demanded respectability, good character and obedience to their employers.
 Such regulations survive into the early twenty-first century.
 New South Wales, for example, regulated against the employment of teachers exhibiting ‘disgraceful, improper or unbecoming conduct’.
 For privately owned schools in the nineteenth century there were no formal regulations, but a fall from grace in these terms might result in the threatened or actual closure of schools.

 When public school systems were founded from the 1870s, their inspectors and directors were well aware of the threat to both the legitimacy and expansion of the systems if teachers were not closely managed in this regard.
 A range of sanctions for offences might include formal censure, transfer to a less desirable school, demotion, or dismissal.